 The Department for Education and Education and Skills Funding Agency introduced new controls for the college on 29 November 2022 on the day that the Office for National Statistics reclassified colleges as public sector organisations in the national accounts.
-The ESFA chief executive communicated these changes to all college accounting officers and explained plans to introduce a college financial handbook in 2024.
-The college has reviewed its policies, procedures and approval processes in line with these new requirements to ensure there are systems in place to identify and handle any transactions for which DfE approval is required.
+The ESFA chief executive communicated these changes to all college accounting officers and a new college financial handbook was introduced in 2024.
+The College has reviewed its policies, procedures and approval processes in line with these new requirements to ensure there are systems in place to identify and handle any transactions for which DfE approval is required.